-Airborne allergies, also called inhalant allergies, are typical seasonal allergies or “hayfever” that many suffer in the spring when grass and tree pollens are prevalent, and in the fall when weeds such as ragweed pollen is in the air, and in the middle of winter in Texas where mountain cedar is prevalent.
+Airborne allergies, also called inhalant allergies, are typical seasonal allergies or “hayfever” that many suffer from March through June when tree and grass pollens are prevalent, and in the fall when weeds including ragweed are in the air, and November through February in Texas when mountain cedar is prevalent.
 Usual symptoms consist of nasal blockage, itchy runny nose, and eye itching.
 Seasonal asthma is less common.
 These seasonal allergies change with the direction of the wind, usually decrease when indoors and when traveling to another area.
-Some airborne allergy symptoms can be perennial, especially from animal dander such as cat, from house dust mites in bedding, and from mold, especially if there has been a water leak or high humidity levels in a house or a building such as at work or school.
+Some airborne allergy symptoms can be perennial, from animal dander such as cat, from house dust mites in bedding, and from mold.

-The immune system makes an antibody called Immunoglobulin E (IgE), that attaches to the airborne allergens.
+The immune system makes an antibody called Immunoglobulin E (IgE), which reacts with airborne allergens.
 This antibody can be detected with a high level of accuracy in a blood test.
-Skin testing is also a reliable test, especially with a technique called Serial Endpoint Titration (SET).
+Skin testing may not be a reliable test.

 They are drops of offending allergen, food or airborne, placed under the tongue, creating allergen tolerance.

-Like allergy shots, the allergy drops use FDA approved antigen extracts to create a custom made solution for each patient.
-In the United States, many patients have received benefit from allergy drops.
-In parts of Europe, allergy drop therapy is used more often than shots.
-Much like a series of allergy shots, allergy drops are used to gradually build the immune system, for several years.
+Like allergy shots, allergy drops use FDA approved extracts to create a custom made solution for each patient.
+In the United States, an increasing number of patients have received benefit from allergy drops.
+In much of Europe, allergy drops are used more often than shots.
+Like a series of airborne allergy shots, airborne allergy drops are used to gradually build allergen tolerance, over several years.

-Receptors under the tongue called dendritic cells detect molecules in the allergy drop solution and present them to immune system T cells.
-These T-regulatory cells induce and maintain tolerance to antigens, the molecules in the allergy drop, and can prevent development of future sensitivities.
-They do this by training the immune system to tolerate these molecules by a process called “down regulation”.
-Each time an allergy drop is placed under the tongue, the immune system is being taught to become more tolerant.
-This results in significant symptom reduction and less need for medications.
+Receptors under the tongue called Langerhans giant cells take up and partially digest protein molecules in the allergy drop solution and present them to immune system T cells.
+These T-regulatory cells induce allergen tolerance by "down regulating" the immune system.
+They do this by training the immune system by a process called “down regulation”.
+Each time an allergy drop is placed under the tongue, the immune system becomes more tolerant and less hypersensitive to allergens.
+This results in significant symptom reduction and less need for medications and procedures.

-Allergy drops are administered at home, saving time and travel expense.
-The out of pocket cost is low, especially considering less need for medications.
-Allergy drop therapy has been safely administered in the U.S. and in Europe, with no fatal reactions.
-A literature review by Southwestern Medical School in Dallas, revealed no severe life-threatening reactions in 15 consecutive years of allergy drop therapy worldwide.
+Allergy drops are administered at home, saving time and travel cost.
+The out of pocket cost is low, especially considering less need for medications and doctor trips.
+Allergy drop therapy has been safely administered in the U.S. and in Europe.
+A literature review by Southwestern Medical School in Dallas revealed no severe life-threatening reactions in 15 consecutive years of allergy drop therapy worldwide.
 Self limiting adverse reactions have been reported in less than 3 in 1000 doses.
-Allergy drops can prevent the development of asthma in children who are asthma-prone.
-Studies have shown that the development of asthma is many times less likely to develop in children that receive allergy drop therapy.
-This preventative effect lasts for years after completion of treatment with the drops.
-Because allergy drops are painless, they are ideal for use in children, and have been received by children as young as 2 years old.
-Long-term compliance is over 95%.
+Studies have shown that the development of asthma is many times less likely in children that receive allergy drop therapy.
+Because allergy drops are painless, they are an ideal solution for children and infants.
+Long-term compliance is very high.

-Allergy drops are not meant to replace allergy shot therapy, called subcutaneous immunotherapy (SCIT), which has been in use since the early 1900s.
-There are, however, several factors that make allergy drops a viable alternative to shots, as recommended by the World Health Organization and the Cochrane Study Group out of London.
+There are several factors that make allergy drops a viable alternative to shots, as recommended by the World Health Organization and the Cochrane Study Group out of London.

-Testing for airborne allergies is done with an IgE blood test which is not affected by medications
+Testing for common regional airborne allergies can be done with an IgE blood test, which is not affected by medications.

-1) Benefits: symptom reduction, limiting need for medications and doctor visits.
+1) Benefits include symptom reduction, limiting need for medications and doctor visits.

-2) Risks: adverse reactions, such as temporary worsening of allergy symptoms including mouth itching and irritation, nasal blockage, and sneezing.
+2) Risks include reactions, such as temporary worsening of allergy symptoms including mouth itching, nasal blockage, and sneezing.

-Allergy drops are used three times a day.
-A single drop is placed under the tongue first thing in the morning, at mid-afternoon, and at bedtime.
-Airborne allergies may take several months to improve.
-To be effective, treatment is started 3 months prior to the allergy season an important part of therapy.
+A drop is placed under the tongue early morning, mid-afternoon, and bedtime.
+To be effective, treatment is started at least 3 months prior to the allergy season.

 There is no need to stop your allergy medications for the clinic visit or blood testing.

-You must notify the office if you have had emergency allergy treatment of any kind, especially for asthma.
+Notify the office if you have had emergency allergy treatment.
 Severe, anaphylactic allergy is not treated with allergy drops.